 How do I know if my request is approved?

 Monitor your Workday registration page.
-A request can take up to six weeks to be processed.
+In general, requests will be reviewed within two weeks of the add/drop deadline.
 You will not get a notification email for approved requests.

 How do I know if my request is denied?

 You will get an email from Science Advising if your request was denied.
-You are notified in our form that if your request is denied after the drop deadline, you will not be able to drop the course without a W afterwards.
+Note that if your request is denied after the drop deadline and you wish to remove yourself from the course, your option is to withdraw (with a W for the course).

 Why might my request be denied?